-To treat the lung infection in the OCS, the doctors first explanted the affected lung and implanted it in an OCS.
-The OCS is a mobile device for ex vivo lung perfusion.
-In the device, the organ is transported body warm, flowed through with donor blood and supplied with nutrients - or just with antibiotics.
-The lung is ventilated in the OCS during the treatment and can thus provide itself with oxygen.
+To treat the lung infection, the doctors first explanted the diseased lung and implanted it in an Organ Care System.
+The OCSTM is a mobile device for ex vivo lung perfusion.
+In the device, the organ can be transported at body temperature, perfused with donor blood and supplied with nutrients - or antibiotics.
+The lung is kept ventilated during the treatment, ensuring a constant supply of oxygen.
 After two hours of treatment, the doctors implanted the lung back into the animal.
 "While in the untreated control group and the conventionally treated group, only one third of the pigs survived the pneumonia, two-thirds of the animals whose lungs we treated outside the body recovered from the disease," says Dr. Zinne.
 Also, the clinical symptoms of the infection were less severe in the OCS group than in the other groups.
-"The results show that treating multidrug-resistant pneumonia with very high-dose off-the-field antibiotics is a new therapeutic strategy for severe infections that otherwise lack alternative therapies," says Professor Haverich.
-"Before we can apply the method to humans, we will continue to study the animal model for patient safety," he says.
-"It is quite possible to transfer the method to other organs such as the heart or other therapeutic options such as chemo- or cell therapies."
+"The results show that treating multidrug-resistant pneumonia with very high-dose of antibiotics has potential as a new therapeutic strategy for severe infections that otherwise lack alternative therapies," says Professor Haverich.
+"Before we can safely apply the method to humans, further research in animal models is needed," he says.
+"It is conceivable that the method can be transferred to other organs such as the heart or used for the administration of other therapies, such as chemo- or cell therapies."